seapagan/fastapi-template/README.md

 ## Testing

-**IMPORTANT : All tests are currently disabled on the `develop` branch until they are properly re-written for async support.
-I expect to get the Unit tests back quite soon, the integration tests will take a bit longer 😔**

 This project has a test suite for Integration and Unit tests.
 We use [pytest](https://docs.pytest.org) for this.

 Currently you need a Postgresql database running for this to work, however SQLite support is planned to be re-added.
+You can easily set up a Postgresql database using Docker.

 Before running the tests, you need to create a dedicated test database, in is assumed that the server, username and password are the same as for the main